One of the verses in the Quran that is commonly misunderstood is the following.

 (١٠٧:٦) الَّذِينَ هُمْ يُرَاءُونَ

-There is also a third connection that Lanes points to for this word, which is the connection with the root “ص د د” which means to repel or hinder and is used repeatedly in the Quran towards people who repel from the path of God, including in both the previous verse (8:34) and the following verse (8:36).
+There is also a third connection that Lanes points to for this root, which is that it connects the root with the root “sad-dal-dal” (ص د د ), which means to repel or hinder.
+This word is used repeatedly in the Quran towards people who repel from the path of God, including in both verses preceding and following 8:35.

 [3:99] Say, “O followers of the scripture, why do you repel ( تَصُدُّونَ ) from the path of GOD those who wish to believe, and seek to distort it, even though you are witnesses?”
 GOD is never unaware of anything you do.